First China-Uzbekistan Conference in Representation Theory

 About Uzbekistan

-Tashkent, the vibrant capital city of Uzbekistan, offers a rich tapestry of cultural experiences and historical wonders for school attendees to explore.
+Tashkent, the vibrant capital city of Uzbekistan, offers a rich tapestry of cultural experiences and historical wonders for conference attendees to explore.
 Known for its captivating blend of modernity and tradition, Tashkent boasts iconic landmarks like the historic Chorsu Bazaar, where visitors can immerse themselves in the colors and aromas of Central Asian spices and crafts.
 The city is adorned with stunning Islamic architecture, exemplified by the grand Hast Imam Square and its collection of ancient manuscripts.
-As school participants engage in intellectual discourse, they can also savor the local cuisine, characterized by its diverse flavors and influences.
+As conference participants engage in intellectual discourse, they can also savor the local cuisine, characterized by its diverse flavors and influences.